 - 1 C mochiko glutinous rice flour

-- 2 Tbsp vegetable oil omit the oil if using canned coconut milk
+- 2 tablespoon vegetable oil omit the oil if using canned coconut milk

 - 1 large egg